mstanczy/git-workshop/README.md

 ```
 gitk
 ```

+Close the gitk window to get back the prompt in the Terminal.

 16. You realized that you were committing to the main branch instead of creating a separate branch.
 Rewind HEAD to the "last_good_commit"
 ```